Baldarello/localization-pro/backend/README.md

 # Localization Manager Pro - Backend

 This folder contains the Node.js backend for the Localization Manager Pro application.
-It uses Express.js for the API server and Sequelize as the ORM with a self-contained SQLite database.
+It uses Express.js for the API server, Sequelize as the ORM with a self-contained SQLite database, and Passport.js for session-based authentication with Google OAuth.

 ## Setup